 FEI is currently working on a CPCN Application to expand Tilbury LNG with additional storage and vaporization capabilities, while also replacing FEI's 50-year old Tilbury Base Plant.
-The proposed Tilbury LNG Storage Expansion (TLSE) Project will continue to serve supply requirements in the way Tilbury has done for the past 50 years, but also significantly improve
+The proposed Tilbury LNG Storage Expansion (TLSE) Project will continue to serve supply requirements in the way Tilbury has done for the past 50 years, but also significantly improve 1 FEI's ability to withstand and manage through a significant supply emergency like phase 1 of

-- FEI's ability to withstand and manage through a significant supply emergency like phase 1 of 1 - 2 the T-South Incident.30
+2 the T-South Incident.

-4.1.1 Project Need: Serve A Larger Portion of Daily Load from On-System 3 4 Storage for the Expected Duration of a Pipeline Disruption
+4.1.1 Project Need: Serve A Larger Portion of Daily Load from On-System Storage for the Expected Duration of a Pipeline Disruption

 5 The Tilbury Base Plant provides peaking supply for FEI's Core customers as well as emergency 6 supply to the system as a whole.
 However, it was designed in the late 1960s primarily as a 7 winter peaking facility.
-The Tilbury Base Plant's capability to provide emergency supply is 8 limited, providing only a fraction of the gas required to serve the 9 peak demand of Firm Rate Schedule customers in the Lower Mainland.31 in the upcoming CPCN Application demonstrates the significant benefits that will come with 14 15 increasing the storage and vapourization capacity at Tilbury.
+The Tilbury Base Plant's capability to provide emergency supply is 8 limited, providing only a fraction of the gas (approximately 17 percent) required to serve the 9 peak demand of Firm Rate Schedule customers in the Lower Mainland.